Kindly contact support to avail this feature.

 Under Pricing Length, select the number of decimal places for price from the drop down.
 You can select up to 20 decimal places.

 Under Quantity Length, select the number of decimal places for the quantity from the drop down.
 You can select up to 20 decimal places.
+Once you select the number of decimal places for price and units and publish the settings, you can not go back to select a lesser number of decimal places.

 When a subscription is created, the price and quantity reflects multiple decimal values as defined for the plan/addon.
 You can also override this value, at the time of creating or changing the subscription.